Matthew Masifilo: Professional career

+San Francisco 49ers

 Masifilo went undrafted in the 2012 NFL draft but was signed as an undrafted free agent by the San Francisco 49ers on April 29.

 Tampa Bay Buccaneers

-After being waived by the 49ers, he was signed by the Tampa Bay Buccaneers.
+After being waived by the 49ers, Masifilo was signed by the Tampa Bay Buccaneers.
 He was signed to the active roster of the Tampa Bay Buccaneers on November 17, 2012.
-On August 30, 2013, he was waived by the Buccaneers then was re-signed after.
-Masifilo was released on August 30, 2014.
-Masifilo remained with the team after signing to the practice squad.
-He was promoted to the active roster on October 31, 2014.
-On August 31, 2014, he was again waived by Tampa Bay.
+On August 30, 2013, Masifilo was waived by the Buccaneers as a part of the team's final roster cuts; he was subsequently re-signed to the team's practice squad.

+Masifilo was once again released during final roster cuts on August 30, 2014.
+However, he remained with the team after re-signing to the team's practice squad.
+Masifilo was promoted to the active roster on October 31.

-On January 2, 2015, he signed a reserve/futures contract with the Buccaneers and was waived on October 25, 2015.
+On January 2, 2015, Masifilo signed a reserve/futures contract with the Buccaneers.
+He was waived by Tampa Bay on October 25.

 Carolina Panthers

 Masifilo signed a reserve/futures contract with the Carolina Panthers on January 6, 2016.
-It was a 1-year deal worth up to $600,000.
+It was a one-year contract worth up to $600,000.
 Although Masifilo had spent his entire career on the defensive line, the Panthers moved him to center, although he had no experience ever playing the position.
-On August 28, 2016, Masifilo was waived by the Panthers.
+On August 28, Masifilo was waived by the Panthers.